xogcox/show-unescaped/README.md

 This module provides convenience functions for replacing `show` and `print` so that these characters are not escaped.

+## Comments?

+Please feel free to submit issues or pull requests with criticism, alternative proposals, suggestions for name changes or any other comments.

 ## Choosing which function to use

 You have three choices to make: